AlexanderSvyatokho/pychess/README.md

 ## ToDo List
 Core:
-  - Refactor tests by creating a utilities that return challanges and expected moves
-  - Fix Depth N bot for depth > 1
-  - Add multi threading
-  - Prioritize castling
+  - Attempt to rewrite Board so that one dim array is used
   - Review and improve the code

 Postponed:
+  - Bot: prioritize castling
   - Ability to play for black
   - Promotion options (currently Queen is the only option)
   - En passant move
   - Threefold repetition: draw if the same position occurs three times during the game
   - Fifty-move rule: draw by 50 moves without captures and pawn moves